Southco Adds New High Cycle Life Options For ST Torque Hinges

 Finally, one of the most significant benefits of ST Torque Hinges is the ergonomic improvements they offer.
 As engineers are designing for the future, they are looking for any way to increase safety and ease of use for their devices.
 Torque hinges provide smooth movement, and help users position devices exactly where they want them.
 By eliminating gravity as a factor, users can know the position of every panel and device they move at all times.
 It also reduces the risk of injury that comes with panels accidentally slamming shut on a user.
 The ST-7A2 and ST-10A2 enhance the user experience and increase safety for the designs of the future.

-For more information about the latest Southco's hinge, please visit Hing or email the 24/7 customer service department at [email protected] .
+For more information about the latest Southco's hinge, please visit Hinge or email the 24/7 customer service department at ... .

 Legal Disclaimer: